nilsteampassnet/teampass_doc/docs/api/api-special.md

 Example: {"password" : "Y3VlM0hhaHlhaDlvaWomYWU0bw=="}
 ```

-# Get the list of Complexicity levels
+# Get the list of Complexity levels

 The list is sent back through URL: